jurciukonis/SM-quadruplet/README.md

 For more information about the models and obtained results see refs. [[1](https://arxiv.org/abs/XXXX.XXXXX)] and [[2](https://arxiv.org/abs/2505.05272)].

-The Mathematica files with computation examples for the paper "On the addition of an *SU(2)* quadruplet of scalars to the Standard Model".
+The Mathematica files with computation examples for the paper "On the addition of an *SU(2)* quadruplet of scalars to the Standard Model":

 - The Mathematica notebook with examples for the model with hypercharge *Y = 0* ["Quadruplet_Y0.nb"](https://github.com/jurciukonis/RGEs_for_multiplets/blob/main/Quadruplet_Y0.nb).